-What tools do I need to install laminate flooring?
+What tools do I need for laminate flooring installation?

 While there are various methods for laminate flooring installation, depending on whether it’s click or glue, the below advice helps with installing click laminate.
-So, the tools needed to lay laminate flooring are as follows:
+So, these are the laminate flooring tools you'll need to complete the job:

 - Measuring tape to measure your boards and the room.

 - Adhesive tape to keep your underlay in place.

 - A rubber hammer to gently knock your boards into place.

 - Flooring spacers to keep an even gap between your floor and skirting.